ARM-software/Arm-2D/README.md

 ### 1.1 The Background

-With more and more smart IoT edge devices introduced to our daily lives, people who are used to the smart-phone-like graphic user interfaces (GUIs) want to have the similar modernized user experience even when using microcontroller-based products.
-This trend has been long observed and understood by Arm's eco-partners.
+With the increasing introduction of smart IoT edge devices into our daily lives, users accustomed to smartphone-like graphical user interfaces (GUIs) now expect a similar modernized experience, even when using microcontroller-based products.
+This trend has been long recognized and understood by Arm's ecosystem partners.

-As a result, many silicon vendors introduce dedicated hardware accelerators into their microcontroller products to help 2D image processing.
-Meanwhile, GUI service providers also update their product lines to target microcontroller based GUI applications.
-Many open-source embedded GUI stacks are hot on GitHub, e.g. [LVGL](https://lvgl.io/).
+Consequently, many silicon vendors have integrated dedicated hardware accelerators into their microcontroller products to facilitate 2D image processing.
+At the same time, GUI service providers have updated their product lines to cater to microcontroller-based GUI applications.
+Many open-source embedded GUI stacks, such as [LVGL](https://lvgl.io/), are gaining popularity on GitHub.

-In fact, using GUI with microcontrollers isn't new at all.
-Still, until the recent rise of IoT and AI, people find that the simple and monotonous GUI is really unbearable.
-The pursuit of user experience similar to that of a smartphone has become a basic requirement for products.
+In reality, using GUIs with microcontrollers is not a new concept.
+However, with the recent rise of IoT and AI, the limitations of simple and monotonous GUIs have become more apparent and less tolerable.
+The pursuit of a user experience comparable to that of a smartphone has become a fundamental requirement for many products.

-On the other hand, seemingly complicated GUIs are often implemented with simple 2D image-copy and -tiling.
-Even the translucent effect is not unaffordable for microcontrollers that often run under tens or hundreds of MHz.
+Interestingly, seemingly complex GUIs are often created using simple techniques like 2D image copying and tiling.
+Even translucent effects are achievable on microcontrollers running at tens or hundreds of MHz.

-Technologies used for 2D graphics have been matured as early as the era of 8-bit Gaming Console.
-Since 8-bit 6502 can achieve fancy graphics effects, why can't the most advanced Cortex-M processor of the day?
+Technologies for 2D graphics have been mature since the era of 8-bit gaming consoles.
+If an 8-bit 6502 processor could produce impressive graphics effects, there is no reason why the most advanced Cortex-M processors today cannot achieve even more.

 ### 1.2 The Problems in current solutions